Particles に, へ, and から

 These particles mainly deal with location. から indicates the starting point of an action, and へ and に indicate the ending point or direction of an action.

-The English translation doesn't even have any marking on three of the nouns.
+The English translation doesn't even have any marking all the nouns.
 Particles make things easier, at least for a language learner.

 東京行く